fairsilas/South-China-Sea-Game/Outline.md

 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/c42a666f-e308-43d1-b6ff-0f1e0057974c)

   [^2]: "Wallpieces" were swiveling cannons that were mounted to allow for a good range of motion.
 They were typically used at close ranges and were also known as swivel guns – small cannons affixed to boats.
  MacKay, Joseph.
-"Pirate Nations: Maritime Pirates as Escape Societies in Late Imperial China." *Social Science History* 37, no. 4 (2013): 117-118.
+"Pirate Nations: Maritime Pirates as Escape Societies in Late Imperial China." *Social Science History* 37, no. 4 (2013): page 117-118.
 [Link to Source](http://www.jstor.org/stable/24573942)

 ### Trading System